developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/guide/programming_practices/index.md

 ##EMDK Manager opening and closing

-The application must call EMDKManager.getEMDKManager to use EMDK.
-It is recommended to call this method in the onCreate method to avoid the delay at a later stage.
+The application must call EMDKManager.getEMDKManager to use the EMDK.
+It is recommended to call this method in the onCreate method to avoid a delay at a later stage.
 EMDKManager will call the interface EMDKListener.onOpened when the EMDK is ready to use and this callback will be called on main thread only; therefore the application must not block the Main thread to receive EMDKListener.onOpened callback.

 The application must call the EMDKManager.release() in the below scenarios:

 1. On application exit.
 2. On EMDKListener.onClosed callback.

-The EMDKListener.onClosed gets called to notify the application that the EMDKManager object has been abruptly closed due to some failures at EMDK or at the lower layer.
+The EMDKListener.onClosed gets called to notify the application that the EMDKManager object has been abruptly closed due to some failures at EMDK or a lower layer.
 When this occurs, the application must the release the current EMDK manager instance and get the new EMDK Manager instance

 ###Refer the below code snippets for EMDKManager opening and closing